 One of the highlights is journeying deep into the solar system in the UK’s first 3D planetarium, located in Bristol’s recognisable gigantic silver ball (although under 6s have to stick to 2D shows).

-If you were familiar with Bristol a few years ago, you may remember the big curved building down near the waterfront that used to house the old IMAX cinema.
-This has been transformed into Bristol Aquarium, an exciting underwater world that takes visitors on a journey through exotic marine waters to Britain’s coastline, freshwater creatures, mangroves, rainforest pools and more.
+Bristol Aquarium is an exciting underwater world that takes visitors on a journey through exotic marine waters to Britain’s coastline, freshwater creatures, mangroves, rainforest pools and more.
 Our favourite parts of the attraction are the re-creation of Bristol Harbourside and neon jellyfish!

 In school holidays, you can often meet a real-life pirate or mermaid or take part in specially-themed activities.
 It’s all based indoors and there is a cafe with little play area for kids to play in while you have a coffee.

-This free museum is often my go-to on a rainy day in Bristol with kids.
+This free museum is one of my go-to things to do on a rainy day in Bristol for children.
 The beautiful building is filled from floor to ceiling with interesting exhibits.
 On the ground floor we’re big fans of the local wildlife displays, Ancient Egyptian artefacts, a couple of pieces by Banksy, the interactive play area for young kids and the spectacular Pliosaurus hanging from the ceiling.

 There are several floors to explore – upstairs houses dinosaur skeletons and a vast selection of taxidermied animals – Alfred the gorilla (previously resident of Bristol Zoo), a giraffe, zebra and even a stuffed dodo (not real…although I confess I had to double-check).
 There’s also a gypsy caravan, a treasure trove of Chinese and an art gallery.